Value Stream Map (VSM)

 Value Stream Mapping Symbols and Components

 There's usually also a box in the upper left corner of any value stream map that lists the constants of the value stream map.
-You add the Demand, the units per day that must be produced for instance, and the Hours, the time available to get the work done, and the Takt, the rhythm required to do the work, is automatically calculated for you.
+You add the Demand, the units per day that must be produced for instance, and the Hours, the time available to get the work done, and the Takt, the rhythm required to do the work.

 Value stream mapping uses a set of unique symbols to visualize a process.